kiranbagul/Chess/README.md

 Program simulates the movement of each unique chess piece on an empty chessboard.
-- Input – The input string is Type of chess piece and its Position (cell number) on the chessboard.
+- Input – input string is Type of chess piece and its Position (cell number) on the chessboard.
 E.g. “King D5”
 - Output – a string of all
 possible cells in which the chess piece can move.